ejaz-ahmed/grails-multitenant-plugin/README.md

 ﻿# TOC

-# grails-multitenant-plugin - Sponsored by SaaSMax
+# grails-multitenant-plugin
-This plugin is sponsored by SaaSMax Inc. It adds multitenant support for grails 3 applications based on hibernate filters.
+This plugin is sponsored by [IP Geolocation](https://ipgeolocation.io).
+It adds multitenant support for grails 3 applications based on hibernate filters.
 Tenants are resolved using spring security.
-It does not support URL based tenant resolver for the time being however it is in pipeline and will be implemented soon.

 ## Note
 Only branch grails3.0.xhibernate4 is working.
 Rest of branches are for GORM5 which has broken the way hibernate filters are applied.
-I'll be fixing this soon.
+So they won't work.
+Also, this plugin works only for Grails 3.0 and 3.1.
+For later versions of grails, use GORM's built in multi-tenancy support.
+The work on this plugin has been stopped in favor of Grails internal support for Multi-tenant architecture.

 ## Installation